Toyota Hikes Annual Forecast As First-half Net Profit Doubles - UrduPoint

 Production has recovered significantly from a year ago, when the auto sector was hit by severe semiconductor and supply shortages.

-Ahead of the earnings announcement, Toyota said that it saw record global production of 5.058 million units during the first half, when global sales reached 5.172 million vehicles.
+Toyota said before the earnings announcement it saw record global production of 5.058 million units during the first half, when global sales reached 5.172 million vehicles.

-Toyota's strong results come as it makes a rapid shift toward electric vehicles, playing catchup with European and Chinese rivals that have made the shift already.
+Its strong results come as it makes a rapid shift towards electric vehicles, playing catchup with European and Chinese rivals that have made the shift already.

-Toyota on Tuesday said it now plans a $13.9 billion investment in a battery plant in North Carolina in the United States, expanding a previous commitment to spend $5.9 billion.
+Toyota said on Tuesday it now plans a $13.9 billion investment in a battery plant in North Carolina in the United States, expanding a previous commitment to spend $5.

 "Toyota's production has been very strong, very smooth," Satoru Takada, auto analyst at Tokyo-based research and consulting firm TIW, told AFP before the earnings announcement.

-Shares in the firm rose more than five percent in the afternoon, after the release of the earnings report.
+Shares in the firm closed up 4.71 percent after the release of the earnings report.

+"These are figures for which we need to thank our customers" and staff, executive vice president Yoichi Miyazaki told a news conference.

+But Toyota's profits in the Chinese market dropped mainly due to Currency fluctuations and the increased sales cost of subsidiaries, while the volume of vehicle sales remained nearly flat.